stanford-mse-125/website-2023/project.md

 You are free to pursue any topic related to applied statistics.
 In previous years, teams have considered athletic performance, gender inequality, farming practices, restaurant quality, music success, gentrification, and standardized testing, just to name a few.
 Any data-driven investigation is fair game.

-At the end of the quarter, each team of 2-4 students will prepare a 8-page written report.
+At the end of the quarter, each team of 2-4 students will prepare an 8-page written report.
 References and plots should be included in the 8 pages.

 ## Timeline